-&lt;sup>5 If event-history analysis also measures the magnitude of protest as an independent variable, then it qualifies for inclusion protest should be included and how should they be measured?
-The majority of articles that measure only frequency fail to explain this choice.
-An exception is Budros' (2011: 444) analysis of petitions from the late eighteenth century, which notes the difficulty of obtaining the number of signatories for each petition.
-In some cases, data on size has presumably not been collected, as when the source is the New York Times Index rather than the original news articles (e.g. Jenkins, Jacobs, and Agnone 2003).
-The use of event frequency may follow from a heterogeneous definition of events: press conferences and boycotts, for example, seem to lack a common size metric.
+These two methodological choices are fundamental, but most articles do not justify them.
+There is methodological discussion, but it concerns reliability rather than validity.
+Thus, an article will claim that the frequency of events reported in the New York Times reliably tracks the actual frequency of events, while eliding the more fundamental questions-what kinds of protest should be included and how should they be measured?
+The majority of articles that measure only frequency do not explain this choice.
+An exception is Budros' (2011:444) analysis of petitions from the late eighteenth century, which notes the difficulty of obtaining the number of signatories.
+In some cases, data on size have presumably not been collected, as when the source is the New York Times Index rather than the original news articles (e.g., Jenkins, Jacobs, and Agnone 2003).
+The use of event frequency may follow from a heterogeneous definition of events; press conferences and boycotts, for example, seem to lack a common size metric.
 Conversely, all four articles that measure total participation focus on one type of event (strikes or demonstrations or suicide protest).